 4. Set aside skirted wool for mulch- I have a huge bag of wool specifically for mulching my fruit trees.
 It also will line the damp far side of my garden as it repels slugs as well.
 Sheep farmers usually have oodles of discarded wool so reach out to any sheep farmers you know.

 5. Getting wood chips organized for walkways-when I’m already sore from shoveling, planting and hoeing, I like having this part already taken care of.
 Buying in bulk is best.
-We got ours from the company who chips trees on the side of the highways.
+Free is better.
+We got ours from the company who chips trees on the side of the highways, my dad who is a logger, or we chip our own from felled trees.

 6. Starting seedlings-besides saving money, it gets you in the dirt earlier.
 It also allows you to do a little test run of seeds.